 Our headquarters are located at 539 El Paso Street, Sierra Blanca, Texas 79851.
 The El Paso warehouse located at 11459 Pellicano Dr., El Paso, Texas was terminated in June 2013.
-We have moved our accounting functions to our former office in Tyler, Texas under the supervision of our largest current stockholder and former CFO, G. W. McDonald.
+Our accounting functions are conducted by personnel in Galveston and Tyler, Texas, Denver, Colorado, all under the supervision of our CFO, Wm Chris Mathers.